Frequently Asked Questions

 In Washington State, naturopathic physicians are fully licensed by the Department of Health as primary care providers (PCPs), are covered by most insurance carriers, and have prescription rights similar to their conventionally trained colleagues.

 What kind of training does a naturopathic physician have?

 In states (including Washington State) that license or otherwise regulate naturopathic medicine, a naturopathic physician (ND) must successfully complete a four-year, residential, graduate-level naturopathic medical program at a fully accredited naturopathic medical school.
 This academic program includes rigorous training in all of the same basic and clinical sciences that are taught in a conventional medical program, but it also includes training in holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.

-Some examples of coursework above and beyond the standard medical curriculum that naturopathic physicians have to take include:
+Some examples of coursework above and beyond the standard medical curriculum that naturopathic physicians take include:

 - clinical nutrition